Hendrix-CS/csci151/index.md

     * Complete the Final Project
     * Complete 10 of 12 Labs + 1 Partially Complete
     * Complete 8 of 10 Homeworks
+* Active Participation in Classroom Activities (at most one unexcused absence)

 ### C Level Work